ulyssesdouglass/wonder-project/_posts/2020-10-7-christian-thought-doubt-and-faith.markdown

 More importantly, he demonstrated for me that he alone upholds this standard, he alone is trustworthy, he alone can save me.
 Do you know my king?
 Read and you shall find that he is...

 Tenderness without weakness.
 Strength without harshness.
 Humility without the slightest lack of confidence.
 Holiness and unbending convictions without the slightest lack of approachability.
-Power without insensitivity, passion without prejudice. the harshest judgment on the self-satisfied, yet the most winsome kindness to the most broken and marginal. never inconsistent. never a false step, never a jarring note.
+Power without insensitivity.
+Passion without prejudice.
+The harshest judgment on the self-satisfied, yet the most winsome kindness to the most broken and marginal.
+Never inconsistent.
+Never a false step.
+Never a jarring note.

 He saved others, himself he did not save at the last.